Reviews You Can Rely On

 The Black Diamond Pursuit is a three-section telescoping pole that stands out for its solid performance across the board and relatively affordable price compared to the top performers.
 This pole performs nearly as well as the best poles at a much more palatable cost.
 It has comfortable grips, plenty of length adjustment, ergonomic locks, and padded wrist straps.
 Highly versatile, we love this pole for a variety of uses, from day-in and day-out use on the trail while hiking to rugged treks and winter activities.
 Plus, it has great construction quality, so your investment is protected.

-The major downsides of this pole are its relatively heavy weight and packed size.
-This means that it's not a great pole for activities that demand the lightest and most compact poles, like alpine climbing, mountain running, and peak bagging.
-For those activities, we'd reach for the Black Diamond Distance Z. Notably, nearly all of our favorite poles have foldable (Z-style) designs, yet the Pursuit instead sticks to the time-tested and durable model of aluminum construction in a three-section telescoping design.
-The result is a less expensive, highly reliable, and versatile pole at a reasonable price.
+The most significant disadvantages are the relatively heavy weight and packed size.
+There are better options for activities demanding the lightest and most compact models, like alpine climbing, mountain running, and peak bagging.
+For those activities, we'd reach for the Black Diamond Distance Z. Notably, almost all of our favorite models we tested feature foldable (Z-style) designs.
+However, the Pursuit sticks to the time-tested and durable model of aluminum construction in a three-section telescoping design.
+The result is a less expensive, highly reliable, and versatile pole at an approachable price.

 Read more: Black Diamond Pursuit review